MCP Tool Reference

 visual_idyesID of the visual component to update.

 titlenoNew title.
-Current title kept if not provided.
+Current title is kept if not provided.

 descriptionnoNew description.
-Set to empty string to remove.
+Set to an empty string to remove.

 metricsnoUpdated metrics array.
 Replaces all existing metrics if provided.